 WHO, WHAT, WHEN, WHERE AND WHY?

 Knowing what to expect can bring a lot of peace of mind when we travel.
 Our concierge team has put together answers to some of the most common questions guests ask.
 Rest assured, they're always ready to assist you with any other requirements, requests and questions too.

 • What do you provide at the Tulemar Beach?

 The Tulemar Beach is a secluded strip of beach where you can relax and enjoy the warm tropical waters, soft sandy beach, and shady palm trees.
-There you will find free lounge chairs, umbrellas, kayaks, boogie boards, towels, showers, and food & beverage service from the delicious TuleCafe.
-Tulemar offers free shuttle service to and from the beach, or you can easily walk there on the Tulemar road or one of the many hiking trails throughout the resort.
+There you will find many amenities including lounge chairs, umbrellas, kayaks, boogie boards, towels, showers, and food & beverage service.
+Tulemar offers free shuttle service to and from the beach, or you can easily walk there on the Tulemar road.

 • Will We Have a Problem with Bugs in Tulemar?